Cars, RVs, SUVs road trips

 • Affordable: Renting or bringing your own car usually costs less than SUVs and RVs.
 Plus, tolls and parking fees are often cheaper.

 But there are a few things to keep in mind.
 Tight interior space can get uncomfortable when road tripping with three or more people plus luggage.
 Heading to remote areas or parks with rough access roads?
 Cars with low clearance struggle, and you may be limited to paved stretches.
 Still, for a pair of travelers with light gear, it’s hard to beat the flexibility and price tag of a trusty car.
-Compact cars are also a breeze for city driving, making them ideal for urban detours as you check out roadside eats or quirky small towns.
-If you value zippy handling and a stress free ride in traffic, cars are tough to beat.

 SUVs: Versatility Meets Comfort